 The NCCN also recommends screening smokers 50 and older who have smoked a pack of cigarettes or more a day for 20 years or longer and have one additional risk factor for lung cancer (radon exposure or occupational exposure to certain chemicals).

 Nurse Navigator is Here To Help

-A nurse navigator is on call at the Lung Institute to offer you and your family personalized assistance from the moment you call or visit.
-The nurse navigator can schedule LDCT scans for patients, and helps guide patients and their families through healthcare decisions.
+An Oncology Nurse Navigator is on call to offer you and your family personalized assistance from the moment you call or visit.
+Our Oncology Nurse Navigator can schedule LDCT scans for patients, and helps guide patients and their families through healthcare decisions.